 Seems obvious, right?
-And yet I get daily calls asking for Private Consulting when the caller has yet to even read a little bit about the process of launching a product.
+And yet I get requests asking for Private Coaching when the caller has yet to even read a little bit about the process of starting a clothing line.

-There are plenty of good books out there and if you’re looking for a recommendation, I would start with Mary Gehlhar’s, The Fashion Designer Survival Guide.
-You can find it on Amazon here.
-If you are really serious about your business, you can also consider my course for start-ups.
+There are plenty of good books out there and if you’re looking for a recommendation, I would start with these two.

 2) Go shopping

 Of course, most of us go into business because we have an itch we need to scratch, and that’s OK.
-The problem becomes when you design something for an itch that very few people have – like a baby product for a problem that only lasts for 6 months of a child’s life.
+The problem becomes when you design something for an itch that very few people have – like a baby product for an issue that only lasts a few months of a child’s life.
 And even then, maybe it’s only for some kids.
 You need to know if what you plan to make is something people will really buy.

-You can also do a Google search for the “problem” your product solves.
+You can also do research online, of course.
+Do a Google search for the “problem” your product solves.
 See if other people are searching for the same thing.

 Compare these 2 Google searches.

-If I were going into business, I would pick “A” and then perhaps narrow it down to an even tighter niche within the curvy clothing arena.
+If I were going into business, I would pick option #1 asa my niche and then perhaps narrow it down to an even tighter niche within the curvy clothing area.

 3) Make a sample (prototype)

 If you feel there’s a market out there for your product, it’s time to get a sample made.
-There are many, many different ways to do this but I’ll stick with the cheapest, easiest way for now.
+There are many, many different ways to do this but I’ll stick with the cheapest & easiest way to get a sample made for an apparel product for now.

 Assume you only want a working prototype so you can show other people your idea in the flesh.
-First, you need a good sketch of what you want to make – starting with one item only.
-If you cannot sketch at all, call a local college and find a fashion design student who can do it for you.
+First, you need a good sketch of what you want to make – starting with ONE item only.
+If you cannot sketch at all, you can call a local college and find a fashion design student who can do it for you.

 After you have a good rendering, you can take this to get a pattern and a sample made.
 You can start with a local dressmaker or expert tailor.
-Show them your sketch (one item only) and ask if they can help you get a sample made and what the cost will be.
+Show them your sketch (again, start with ONE style only) and ask if they can help you get a sample made and what the cost will be.